Residency in Ocular Disease, with Emphasis in Primary Care Optometry

 Ophthalmology Grand Rounds

 The resident is eligible to attend the case report talks at the Ophthalmology Resident Grand Rounds at MUSC.
 Presentations include a well-researched literature review of the topic, a 15-20 minutes discussion of the condition involved, and frequently a handout.
 Ophthalmology grand rounds are routinely attended by local practitioners in the area.
-Grand Rounds are held weekly with days of the week varying depending on available space, but most typically Tuesday morning or Thursday afternoons.
+Grand Rounds are held Thursday early evening.

 Weekly Optometry Grand Rounds/Journal Club

-At the beginning of most work days, there will be a few minutes for the Program Supervisor and Resident to meet.
-Residency administrative reviews, review of an interesting case, “research study course” topics, and future employment are common topics of discussion.
+At the beginning of most work days, the Program Supervisor is available to meet with the Resident.
+Residency administrative reviews, review of an interesting case, ocular review topics, and future employment are common topics of discussion.
+With the busy resident schedule, it is optimal for the resident to communicate their desire to meet.

 Ophthalmology sub-specialty rotations